OGGM/oggm/docs/installing-oggm.rst

 are not trivial to install.
 The instructions below are self-explanatory and should work on any platform.

-OGGM is fully `tested`_ with python `version`_ 3.5 on linux and partially tested with python 3.4 on `windows`_ (windows should be used for development purposes only).
-OGGM might work with python version 2.7, but it isn't tested any more and we `strongly recommend`_ to use python 3.
+OGGM is fully `tested`_ with python `version`_ 3.6 on linux and partially tested on `windows`_ (windows should be used for development purposes only).
+OGGM doesn't work with python version 2.7.

 .. note::